 SUVs: the end of the rise?

-Every second car sold in Europe is an SUV—or a crossover, akin to its nature.
-No body type has been so successful at winning over customers since it hit European soil, and the trend seems unending.
+Every second car sold in Europe is an SUV - or a cross-over, akin to its nature.
+No body type has been so succesful at winning over customers ever since it hit European soil, and the trend seems unending.
 Where does this unstoppable rise come from, and what has the future in store for a category that presumably possesses as many contenders as it has fans?

 Don’t miss our CEO’s insights into the rise of SUVs in the European automotive landscape by watching the full interview.